-- Being a citizen of a Sub-Saharan African country - If you have refugee status, are stateless, or have other questions regarding your citizenship, you may still be eligible.
-Please contact us directly to clarify.
+- Being a citizen of a Sub-Saharan African country - This includes Africans who are refugees or displaced.
 This scholarship is not intended for citizens of North African countries.

-- Excelling academically - All prospective Scholars must first be admitted to UC Berkeley to be considered for the Scholarship.
+- Having Academic Talent - All prospective Scholars must first be admitted to a UC Berkeley master's degree program to be considered for the Scholarship.
 An important criteria for admission to the University is demonstrated academic excellence.

 - Demonstrating Leadership Potential - The Program seeks those committed to developing the skills and mindsets associated with transformative leadership, i.e, that which engages others in an ethical manner to generate positive and lasting change.